davidecarneiro/multiflow/README.md

 #### 📄 Coding the App

-You can either write your own Faust-compatible Python app or use our starter one (above).
+You can either write your own Faust-compatible Python app or use our starter one (above) or available at [AnomalyDetection_EnsembleIsolationForest.py](https://raw.githubusercontent.com/davidecarneiro/multiflow/refs/heads/main/app/faust/code/AnomalyDetection_EnsembleIsolationForest.py).
 If you’re skipping ahead, jump to [Adding the App](#adding-the-app-and-instance).

 This code consumes a Kafka stream with numerical features, builds an Isolation Forest ensemble model, flags anomalies, and streams the result to InfluxDB.